reverland/scipy-lecture-notes/intro/matplotlib/matplotlib.rst

 ---------

-The `matplotlib gallery <http://matplotlib.sourceforge.net/gallery.html>`_ is also incredibly useful when you search how to render a given graphics.
+The `matplotlib gallery <http://matplotlib.sourceforge.net/gallery.html>`_ is also incredibly useful when you search how to render a given graphic.
 Each example comes with its source.

 A smaller gallery is also available `here <http://www.loria.fr/~rougier/coding/gallery/>`_.